alexsmith1612/hadoofus/README.md

 It also includes a Python wrapper module, implemented in Cython.

+Note: This library currently supports the HDFS protocol as spoken by Apache Hadoop releases 0.20.203 through 1.0.3.
+The protocol is expected to stay the same for future 1.x.y releases, although Hadoop has been known to change semantics slightly between different versions of the software.
+The protocol has no spec; we do the best we can.
+Hadoop-2 will speak a slightly different protocol (but with similar semantics).
+Currently, libhadoofus does not support the Hadoop-2 HDFS protocol.

 #### What works

 The C library and Python wrappers should work well for the implemented RPCs.
 We